-In Mass Effect, whenever the human supremacist organization Cerberus is caught doing something particularly nasty, the Illusive Man will usually respond with the excuse that it was a rogue cell in the organization operating without his approval.
+- Whenever the human supremacist organization Cerberus is caught doing something particularly nasty, the Illusive Man will usually respond with the excuse that it was a rogue cell in the organization operating without his approval.
 Almost nobody ever believes this.
 However, in the third game, when a Cerberus force is found wantonly slaughtering human refugees, Hackett notes that the Alliance is, for once, inclined to believe him.
 The Illusive Man is very much a Pragmatic Villain: he only does something if he thinks he will gain something from it, and killing off fleeing human refugees is of no benefit to him.
-Also, while it's never brought up again, several plot points make likely that the Illusive Man is indeed responsible.
+This particular incident is actually never discussed again, but plot developments much later in the game make it likely that the Illusive Man is indeed responsible for it.

 - In Kid Icarus: Uprising, Hades does this twice in the story, stating that he had nothing to do with the Aurum (and he even joins in on the fight against them) and later showing up when Pit is dealing with the Chaos Kin just to say that he also had nothing to do with this as even he had no way of controlling it.

 - Luminous Arc: Every time the player party bumps into Vanessa, they assume she's up to no good even before she attacks them, even when they happen to stumble onto her having a quiet drink at a bar.
 At no point is she ever up to anything villainous when they cross paths, and she's been framed for what atrocities she was present for.
 She starts fights because that's how she solves problems, and she knows the party will never believe her side of the story anyway.